appeltje-c/appeltje-c.github.io/docs/01-build-a-pwa/03-structure-your-code/read.md

 button with a general use case, we add it to the components folder and import it throughout the code where needed.

 Focus on reuse of your code is an effort that brings major improvements towards consistency of interaction and look & feel of your App.
-It forces you to think well about the design of your components which helps you create more simplified and logical components which in turn helps maintainability and testability.
+And it forces you to think well about the design of your components which helps you create more simplified and logical components which in turn helps maintainability and testability.
 The more you can reuse your code the more you downsize your codebase.